Visitor Medical Insurance

 • Will not incur costs to any government agency without prior consent from that agency.

-Note: Individuals seeking admission as refugees from outside the United States are not required to submit documentation of individual eligibility for HIV treatment or health care coverage with Form I-602.
-They are already considered to have the required consent based on their eligibility for Federally funded programs and the assurances provided to USCIS by HHS.
+Note: Individuals seeking admission as refugees from outside the United States are not required to submit documentation of individual eligibility for HIV treatment or health care coverage with a Form I-602.
+They are already considered to have the required consent based on their eligibility for federally funded programs and the assurances provided to the USCIS by the HHS.

 • syphilis (infectious state)

-• chancroid (STD, similar to syphilis and herpes)
+• cancroids (STD, similar to syphilis and herpes)

 • gonorrhea